anadeheza/wonton/README.md

 # WONTON RECIPE
-Made with HTML and CSS, this simple and straightforward website has the recipe to make delicious chicken wontons with a spicy chili sauce
+Made with HTML and CSS, this simple and straightforward website has the recipe to make delicious chicken wontons with a spicy chili sauce.

+It is responsive too! so you can even check the recipe on your phone when cooking ;)

 ## Sections
 Just scroll down to see the ingredient list and the steps to make this recipe.